adelevie/react-client-server-starter/README.md

 1. `server.js` - a simple Express server.
 2. `client.js` - code that is served to the client.
 3. `shared.js` - code that is shared between client and server.
+Most app logic is here.
 4. `bootstrap.js` - Bootstrap broken up into many React components

 Take a look at `Widget` in `shared.js`: